Gatada/MultiResolutionCameras/README.md

 When you save the file, the data is retained—even if you uninstall the add-on.
 The data becomes part of the file.
 So you can share the file with others, and as long as they have the add-on installed, they will be able to render the different camera sizes.

 Thanks for checking out my first add-on for Blender.
+It took an entire week to make, and it turned into everything I wanted it to be.
+I'm very happy about it.

 I hope you find it useful!

 All the best!\
 Johan